 Professor of Mathematics

-Most of my research sits at the intersection between Partial Differential Equations, Geometric Measure Theory, Harmonic Analysis, and the Calculus of Variations.
+My research sits at the intersection between Partial Differential Equations, Geometric Measure Theory, and the Calculus of Variations.
 In particular, I am interested in oscillation and concentration phenomena and what can be rigorously proved about their "shape".
+On the applied side, I am interested in the Mathematics of Material Science, in particular the theories of elasticity, elasto-plasticity and dislocations.

-Most of my research is funded by the European Research Council and the Lloyds Register Foundation (previously also EPSRC).
-Our group maintains the website www.ercsingularity.org, which contains details on our research, publications, and recent preprints:
+Our group maintains the website www.ercsingularity.org, which contains details on our research, publications, and recent preprints.

 I usually teach Analysis courses at the University of Warwick (e.g. PDEs, Calculus of Variations, Complex Analysis).